manuhabitela/katflix/README.md

 For example, on my raspberry pi, I have a `play` alias:

 ```
-alias play="katflix --peerflix=\"-q --omx\"
+alias play="katflix --language fre --language eng -- -q --omx"
 ```

-I can then type `play Drive` in order to search for *Drive* torrents and play them directly in omxplayer.
+I can then type `play Drive` in order to search for *Drive* torrents, french and english subtitles, and play them directly in omxplayer.